 The strong-willed child is definitely challenging with his persistence, energy, and determination.
-As a result, it’s easy to look at a strong will as a BAD thing.
+As a result, when parenting a strong-willed child it’s easy to look at their strong will as a BAD thing.

 In reality though, kids with a strong will become great teens, young adults, and leaders if we steer them right.